FedML-AI/FedNLP/README.md

 ## Data Preparation
+In order to set up correct data to support federated learning, we provide some processed data files and partition files.
+Users can download them for further training conveniently.

+If users want to set up their own dataset, they can refer the scripts under `data/raw_data_loader`.
+We already offer a bunch of examples, just follow one of them to prepare your owned data!
 ### download our processed files from Amazon S3.
 Dwnload files for each dataset using these two scripts `data/download_data.sh` and `data/download_partition.sh`.